What Is an Email Header, With Its Purpose and Components

 Transport layer security (TLS ) shown in email header

-Gmail is one of the email clients that includes TLS in the header.
+Gmail is one of the email clients that includes TLS in the full header.
 If the TLS is not there, the Internet Service Provider (ISP) will show a red unlocked icon near the front address, indicating that the message reached the recipient but wasn't encrypted.

 5. Authenticated received chain (ARC)